acwazz/fastapi-responseschema/docs/content/guide/schemas.md

         )
 ```

-You can build multiple response schemas and compose them in `SchemaAPIRoute` subclasses.
+> Multiple response schemas can be built and composed in `SchemaAPIRoute` subclasses.